Authentication

 Org-Wide vs Workspace-Scoped Keys

-By default, API keys have org-wide access — they can read and modify all resources across the organization.
+By default, API keys have org-wide access — they can read and modify customer-facing API resources across the organization.
 For least-privilege access, you can create workspace-scoped keys that are restricted to specific workspaces.
 Workspace-scoped keys can only interact with resources (connections, MCP servers, triggers, actions) belonging to their allowed workspaces.
 Requests that target resources outside the permitted workspaces return a 403 error with code SCOPE_DENIED.
-Org-level administration endpoints (managing API keys, org settings, billing) also require org-wide keys.
+API key management requires an org-wide key.

 See API Keys for details on the permissions field.